 It’s not easy to remain optimistic about healthcare in D.C.’s Ward 8, which has some of the highest disparities of health outcomes in the Metropolitan area, but a non-profit is working to change that.

 Community of Hope is a place where residents can feel they can belong, and where they can get access to quality healthcare for the entire family.

 You never know how strong you are until being strong is your only choice.
 These words ring true for Naomi Saforo, a mother of three.
 As a single parent, she has had to be strong every day for her children and herself.
 But when times became harder, she started losing her strength.

 Community of Hope provided over 50,000 quality, compassionate healthcare visits to 10,802 patients in 2017 across Washington, DC.

 197 families in Community of Hope's housing program worked with our Employment Specialists and were twice as likely to find jobs in 2017.

 - Alyce McFarland, former housing client and current board member

-93 percent of our families were stably housed or in positive destinations in 2015.
+92 percent of families served in homelessness programs were stably housed or in positive destinations in 2017.